 “No,” she said.
 I nodded, ready to walk away.
 “I already have a drink, but you can buy me a shot,” she said in a deep Southern drawl.

 She invited me to a drag show the next night, either to test me or to get rid of me.
-She wore a blonde wig out that night and didn’t mention it, which was as good as camouflage in the drag bar.
+She wore a blonde wig out that evening and didn’t mention it, which was as good as camouflage in the drag bar.
 She thought she was bringing me into her turf, but this turf was mine.
 I’d been around drag queens half my life.
 The show (neither the best nor the worst I’d seen) was followed by karaoke, and her best girlfriend was clearly the kind who takes it seriously.
 I figured I had her gay friend’s approval in the bag, but I still needed to get the girlfriend on board.
 So, I went up on stage after the friend and sang my best safe karaoke song: Kenny Rogers’ The Gambler.

 The next morning, I tiptoed out to the pool patio in search of the blonde wig that had gone missing during a late-night swim.